Time-Dependent Low-Energy Simulation Accelerates Adiabatic State Preparation: Preliminaries

 where each $H_{\gamma}(t)$ can be efficiently exponentiated on a quantum computer, that is, the local interaction terms in it commute with each other.
 For instance, for a 1D spin chain with nearest-neighbor interaction, we can always split $H(t)=\sum_{i=1}^Nh_{i,i+1}(t)$ into $\Gamma=2$ terms $H(t)=H_1(t)+H_2(t)$ regardless of the system size $N$, where

 We will see later that the multi-linear structure~\eqref{eq:multilinear} is essential for implementing the time-ordered exponential of each $H_\gamma(t)$.

 For an arbitrary time-dependent Hamiltonian $H(t)$, the spectrum is allowed to change suddenly and dramatically in such a way that the low-energy subspace at a time $t$ can cover the high-energy spectrum at the following time $t+\delta$.
 Therefore, additional assumptions on derivatives are necessary to acquire improvements over full Hilbert space simulations.
 We thus assume that all the coefficients $f_X(t)$ and their derivatives up to a certain order are $O(1)$-bounded over the time interval $[0, T]$.

-The first application scenario is adiabatic state preparation, where $H(t)$ slowly changes from one time-independent Hamiltonian to another.
-For instance, consider a spin in a rotating magnetic field for sufficiently large $T$:
+The primary application scenario is adiabatic state preparation, where $H(t)$ slowly changes from one time-independent Hamiltonian to another.